collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Command Line

-If you click on the link, there will be a set of command line instructions for reviewing the pull request locally.
+There will be a link to a set of command line instructions for reviewing the pull request locally.
 The set of instructions will be slightly different depending on whether the pull request was submitted from within the shared repository or from a forked repo.

 I will go over that in a minute.